Conflict-free Cooperation Method for Connected and Automated Vehicles at Unsignalized Intersections: Graph-based Modeling and Optimality Analysis: Methodology

 \section{Methodology}

-In~\cite{xu2018distributed}, a method using a \emph{virtual platoon} was proposed, which projects the CAVs from different lanes onto a virtual lane.
-In this way, the CAVs from different lanes can drive through the intersection as if they were in the same lane.
-The most evident advantage is that the idling of the vehicles at the stopping line is avoided to improve the traffic efficiency.
-A DFST method is then introduced to find the CAV passing order.

-Section~\ref{Sec:ConflictAnalysis} first introduces the graph-based intersection conflict analysis method.
+In the following paragraph, Section~\ref{Sec:ConflictAnalysis} first introduces the graph-based intersection conflict analysis method.
 Then, Section~\ref{Sec:iDFST} presents the optimization of the DFST method to obtain the local optimal passing order solution, termed as the iDFST method.
 In Section~\ref{Sec:MCC}, we introduce the MCC method to find the global optimal passing order solution.
 Finally, the distributed controller design is presented in Section~\ref{Sec:DistributedControl} to undertake the scheduling plan.